paulcosgrove/pgm-vhd/README.md

 PGM-VHD
 =======

-PgmVhd is a VHDL library for reading and writing P5 PGM files.
+PGM-VHD is a VHDL library for reading and writing PGM(P5) files.